 Political Action Committee

-The responsibility of this committee is to act as the voluntary bipartisan political action arm of organized veterinary medicine in California.
-It is the duty of the PAC Board to raise, and effectively distribute funds for the purpose of electing candidates to political office, and to promote the improvement of government by encouraging veterinarians to take a more active part in governmental affairs.
+Acts as the voluntary bipartisan political action arm of organized veterinary medicine in California, raising and distributing funds for the purpose of electing candidates to political office, and encouraging veterinarians to take a more active part in governmental affairs.

 Registered Veterinary Technician Committee